 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.7

-In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by the FDA for sale in the United States.
-Some drugs go through the FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
-After a drug is approved by the FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.
-7
+In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
+Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
+After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.7

 Dexelvucitabine has been studied in Phase II clinical trials.2

-In a Phase IIb study (known as Study 203), three different strengths of dexelvucitabine taken once daily were compared with placebo (an inactive drug that is identical in appearance to the active drug being studied).
-The study included HIV-infected participants who were already taking HIV medicines before entering the study (treatment-experienced).
+In a Phase IIb study (known as Study 203), the safety and effectiveness of three different strengths of dexelvucitabine taken once daily were compared to that of placebo (an inactive drug that is identical in appearance to the active drug being studied).
+The study included HIV-infected participants who were already taking HIV medicines before entering the study (also called treatment-experienced).
 Participants had HIV mutations associated with drug resistance at the time they entered the study.
 For the first 2 weeks of the study, dexelvucitabine or placebo was added to a participant’s previous antiretroviral (ARV) therapy regimen.
 After 2 weeks, participants continued either dexelvucitabine or placebo and then also began an optimized background regimen.
 (An optimized background regimen is a combination of drugs, chosen on the basis of a person’s resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)
 During the final 8 weeks of the study, participants who had been receiving placebo were allowed to take dexelvucitabine.8,9

 In a long-term extension of the study described above, dexelvucitabine taken at the two higher doses was further examined.
 During this study (known as Study 901), it became apparent that too many severe cases of hyperlipasemia were occurring in participants taking dexelvucitabine at the highest dose.
 Because of this safety issue, study investigators decided to stop the clinical development of dexelvucitabine for the treatment of HIV infection.4

 In the Phase IIb study (Study 203) discussed under the previous question, most side effects were generally mild and included headache, fatigue, and gastrointestinal disorders.
-However, some participants (many of whom were also taking didanosine) developed severe hyperlipasemia and pancreatitis.8
+However, some participants (many of whom were also taking didanosine) developed severe hyperlipasemia and pancreatitis.
+Other serious side effects that may have been related to treatment included reduced number or function of red blood cells, reduced number of white blood cells, reduced number of platelets, and high levels of triglycerides.8

 Severe hyperlipasemia was also reported in Study 901, the long-term extension of Study 203.4